wmorgan/dcos-docs/1.7/administration/storage/mount-disk-resources.md

 # Overview

-With DC/OS you can configure [Mesos Mount disk resources][1] across your cluster by simply mounting storage resources on agents using a well-known path.
+With DC/OS you can configure [Mesos mount disk resources][1] across your cluster by simply mounting storage resources on agents using a well-known path.
 When a DC/OS agent initially starts, it scans for volumes that match the pattern `/dcos/volumeN`, where `N` is an integer.
 The agent is then automatically configured to offer these disk resources to other services.

 # Example using loopback device